jboss-developer/jboss-eap-quickstarts/websocket-endpoint/README.md

 Author: Rafael Benevides
 Level: Beginner
 Technologies: CDI, WebSocket, JSON-P
-Summary: Shows how WebSockets can be used in conjunction with JSON to broadcast information to all open WebSocket sessions
+Summary: Shows how to use WebSockets with JSON to broadcast information to all open WebSocket sessions in JBoss EAP.
 Target Product: Sandbox
 Source: <https://github.com/jboss-developer/jboss-sandbox-quickstarts>